ucsd-cse150b-f25/group-project/README.md

 Post on Piazza for coding questions, and on Discord for general (non coding related) questions, or come to office hours.
 Don't post your code publicly!!!
 Or face my wrath.

-Good luck, and may the best AI agents win.
+Good luck, and may the best search algorithm win.

 -- Your Prof